V0idpool/RustForge/README.md

 * **Real-time Notifications**: Stay informed about your painting status with new toast notifications that appear in the top-right corner of the screen.
 You will now be notified when a paint session starts, pauses, or stops.

 * **Background Color Ignore**: You can now select a specific color to be **skipped entirely** during the painting process (e.g., white borders or solid backgrounds).
 This saves a significant amount of painting time by skipping unnecessary paint clicks.
 The time estimation feature reflects these savings!
+  * Customizable Color Tolerance: Set a custom value to fine-tune how strictly RustForge ignores background-like colors when Background Color Ignore is active.
+  * Color Space Selection (RGB or CIEDE2000): Choose between Euclidean RGB for standard color matching, or CIEDE2000 for the most perceptually accurate color matching to the Rust palette.

+* **Transparency Threshold Setting**: Define a custom threshold for alpha transparency.
+Pixels that are more transparent than this value will be skipped entirely during the painting process.

+* **Discord Rich Presence**: Your painting status (Paused, Painting, Completed) and current job information will now be displayed in your Discord profile.

+* **Screenshot on Finish Toggle**: Automatically capture a screenshot of your finished painting once the session is complete.

 ### Multiple Painting Methods
 Choose from several methods to transfer your image to the canvas, each with a unique style: